electricherd/audiobookfinder/README.md

 * in-code documentation (well, small yet)
 * easy command-line (always was looking for that, nice: [clap](https://github.com/kbknapp/clap-rs))
 * channel/thread communication (creating worker threads easily, there are plenty implemented yet, not concurrency problems!!)
-* high level networking (mDNS), having issues there since I would like to try 2 mDNS packages simultaneously
+* high level networking (mDNS): theoretically working, but 1st package depends on avahi (register), 2nd causes heavy CPU-load ...
 * use the test feature of Rust (simple case)
 * trait example (a simple drop with print message)
 * simple timers, alive signal in TUI (yet a sleep thread for each timer, not perfect)